Venmo & Poker: How to instantly settle debts between friends

 At the end: Instant Settlement

-3. Tap "Finalize & Settle".
+- Tap "Finalize & Settle".

-4. The result shows exactly: "Louis pays $15 to Carlos".
+- The result shows exactly: "Luis pays $15 to Carlos", "Ana pays $8 to Maria".

 Common settlement mistakes

-• Leaving debts "for tomorrow": They get forgotten.
-Settle before leaving.
+- Leaving debts "for later": They get forgotten.
+Always.
+Settle before everyone leaves.

-• Rounding amounts: "I owe $13.50 but I'll send $14" causes confusion.
+- Rounding amounts: "I owe $13.50 but I'll send $14" causes confusion.
 Send exact figures.

-• Not tracking rebuys: The #1 source of arguments.
+- Not tracking rebuys: The #1 source of arguments.
 ChipSettle records them automatically.

-• Circular transfers: If A owes B, and B owes C, you don't need 2 transfers.
+- Circular transfers: If A owes B, and B owes C, you don't need 2 transfers.
 ChipSettle optimizes so A pays C directly.

 Try ChipSettle at your next game